Orthogonal Fold & Cut: Orthogonal Fold Cut

+\begin{theorem} Consider an instance of orthogonal fold \& cut in which every cut has finite nonzero slope $\pm\alpha$.
+Define the \defn{canonical} crease pattern to put one vertical (respectively, horizontal) crease at the center of each vertical (respectively, horizontal) stripe, including zero-width stripes.
+If the instance is solvable, then the canonical crease pattern is a solution. \end{theorem}

+\begin{proof} By Lemma~\ref{lem:orthogonal crease patterns}, it suffices to specify the locations of the creases, which determines the position of each point in the folded state.
+In particular, Lemma~\ref{lem:orthogonal crease patterns} gives us an actual folding of the unassigned canonical crease pattern to test.
+It remains to show that any solution can be converted to use the creases in the canonical crease pattern.

-We now consider the vertical creases in the final crease pattern.
-By Lemma~\ref{lem:no intersection}, there cannot be any vertical creases in a vertical band.
+Consider the vertical creases in any solution; horizontal creases are symmetric.
+By Lemma~\ref{lem:no intersection}, there cannot be any vertical creases within a vertical band.
 We consider what the crease pattern can look like within a single vertical stripe, considering zero-width stripes and then positive-width stripes.
+Refer to Figure~\ref{fig:2d_I}.

-\paragraph{Zero-width stripes.} We will argue that there must be a vertical crease at each vertical zero-width stripe.
+\paragraph{Zero-width stripes.} We argue that there must be a vertical crease at each vertical zero-width stripe.

-Suppose we do not put a crease at a vertical zero-width stripe.
+Suppose for contradiction that a solution to orthogonal fold \& cut does not put a crease at a vertical zero-width stripe.
 Then the bands on opposite sides of the stripe remain on opposite sides in the folded state, so there are cut segments on both sides of the stripe in the folded state.
-In particular, the intersection of the cut line and the stripe is in the interior of the folded state, so some portion of the stripe must lie north of this intersection point, and some portion must lie south of it.
+In particular, the intersection of the (diagonal) cut line with the stripe is in the interior of the folded state, so some portion of the stripe must lie directly above this intersection point, and some portion must lie directly below it.

 Because the stripe is connected, some layer in the folded state must pass the intersection point without a horizontal crease there.
 Because there is also not a vertical crease at the stripe, there is a neighborhood of the intersection point in that layer which has no creases.
-In particular, this neighborhood contains a cut segment that crosses the stripe not at a vertex of the cut pattern; this means our stripe must have been a band after all.
+In particular, this neighborhood contains a cut segment that crosses the stripe not at a cut vertex, so our stripe must have been a band after all.